lubancafe/fastai/README.md

 ## After Lesson1@fastai, dive into basics of deep learning
 To solve such complex problem (image classification), you may feel above codes too simple just like me.
 This is the pain of top-down learning approach, what behind "whole-picture" is a black magic box.
-As we ask what's behind this black-box, we are asking a 'top-down' question in problem-solving way.
+As we ask what's behind this black-box, we are asking 'top-down' questions in problem-solving way.
+Then, tackle these questions in a 'bottom-up' way would make our learning practical and effective.

-Questions I ask myself:
+### Questions I ask:
 - How computer learns the weights and bias (W, b) of each pixel on an image dataset from training data? [solved](https://github.com/lubancafe/fastai/blob/master/README.md#my-understanding-on-labels-weights-and-bias-y--wx--b)
 - And how the classification is calculated on test data for predication? [solved](https://github.com/lubancafe/fastai/blob/master/README.md#my-understanding-on-labels-weights-and-bias-y--wx--b)
-- Why softmax regression for image classification?
+- Why softmax regression for image classification? []

 ### Understand Deep Learning much easier - if you can read excel you can understand the learning process
 Jeremy uses excel sheet to simulate deep learning on linear regression (y=Wx+b).
 The W and b are simple real value (2,30), y=2x + 30.